pudly/schmopera-hugo/content/articles/amici-e-rivali-two-gentlemen-and-friendly-rivalry-in-verona.md

 </figure>

-Rossini revised his another of his wartime opera, _Le siège de Corinthe_ and adapted it to a French libretto by Luigi Balocchi that elevates the work from ancient travails to universally relatable experience.
+Rossini revised his other wartime opera, _Le siège de Corinthe_ and adapted it to a French libretto by Luigi Balocchi that elevates the work from ancient travails to universally relatable experience.
 "Céleste Providence," the third track devoted to the opera, finds Brownlee at his agile best as the warrior Nécolés, with restrained and deeply emotional singing that is rich in high notes and embellishments.
 Spyres joins him as Cléoméne, governor of Corinthe, in haunting vocal counterpoint.
 Pamyra, daughter of Cléoméne and love interest of Nécolés, enters providing Erraught with a brief but aching moment in what becomes a trio of ultimate resolve.
 It is lilting, spiritual and inexorably sad.
 For this listener "Céleste Providence" provides the loveliest singing on _Amici e Rivali_, no contest.